Shivamshaiv/Experimental-Mathematics/about.md

 permalink: /about/
 ---

-Hey, I am Shivam Patel
+Hey, I am Shivam Patel, a senior undergraduate student of computer engineering in Nirma University, India.

 ### More Information